api3dao/vitepress-docs/docs/explore/airnode/unlocking-real-world-data.md

 with smart contract platforms very well<!-- rather than as a sandbox that can purportedly be used for any imaginable purpose-->.
 The API3 solution to the API connectivity problem requires an expansive ecosystem of first-party oracles.
-Within this API3 sees thousands of API Providers participating in the Web3 API Economny.
+Within this API3 sees thousands of API Providers participating in the Web3 API Economy.

 That said Airnode and first-party oracles will also be a fundamental development tool for smart contract developers.